 Glue door on the base of the 3-D tree

 The door is just a piece of cardboard with the door partially cut out.
 I left one side attached so the door could open.
 I also curved it slightly to fit on the tree.

 Make a knot hole to add more dimension to your paper mache tree

 The knot hole was make by rolling and twisting a strip of newspaper into a circle and gluing it on the tree.

 The torn cardboard was then glued around the edges of the knothole and the door.
 I like how that cardboard merges this knothole and the door into the tree.

 After tree was completed, then it was painting time.
-To simulate bark, I use several different colors.
-First black in the crevasses of the tree, then burnt umber, then burnt sienna and some Fossilized Amber distress paint on top.
+To simulate bark, I always use several different colors.
+For this particular tree I started with the darkest color first.
+So I painted black in the crevasses of the tree, then burnt umber, then burnt sienna and finally Fossilized Amber distress paint on top.

 I used my favorite blue for the sky – Tumbled Glass Distress Paint.
 I love this shade.
 And the green for the trees and the ground – why, Mowed Lawn, of course.

 Make the Hello Spring Word Bubble suspended on thread